JustinLove/locked_game_filter/README.md

 # Locked Game Filter

 Remove passworded games from the server browser list.

-## Features

-- Rainbows
-- Unicorns
+Since it's not included in the save-filters mod, it saves the setting by itself.